Maharta/Berikan/README.md

 npm run dev
 ```

+## Deployed version

+You can check out the deployed version here: [Berikan](https://berikan.web.app/)

 ## Note

 Although most features are done, most error states from data fetching is not implemented yet.